 Sent home due to bad weather?

-If the company asks you to sit on the construction site and wait for better weather, then they will have to pay the minimum wage for those hours in the shed.
+If the company asks you to sit in the shed on the construction site and wait for better weather, then the company will have to pay the minimum wage for those hours where you are waiting in the shed.

 If the company sends you home due to bad weather, the rules for the payment of g-days apply.
-You get $ 436 for half a day and $ 871 for a full day.
+You get dkr 446 for half a G-day and dkr 892 for a full G-day.

 Contact your Union or A-kasse for more information on this.